Karguo/TVShows/README.md

 - show.erb will show the title and image of an individual show, will have the year and a brief show description (possibly from OMDBapi).
 Will have a LIKE button (with a count).
 The COMMENTS section will also be on this page - comments section will add users comments who will also be able to edit/delete their own comments.
 For admin users, there will also be a EDIT button to edit show information and also ability to delete any inappropriate comments.
 - new.erb will only be accessible for admin users to add new shows.
 It will be a form asking for title, image and description of show.
 - login.erb will a form for all users to signup or login (if already signed up) with their email and create a password.
+- a suggestion page where user can add their suggestions on what other shows they want to see on the app.
+Only admin will be able to remove suggestions.